MatiasEGarcia/TestingCourseJUnit/1.00-starting-project/README.md

-#  JUnit

-This is the second section(first is only introduction to the course) of the udemy course

  # What is learned in this section?
 ## JUnit5
     - Assertions
         - assertEquals